Get A Life, Archer!

 Woodville over the Derbyshire/Leicestershire border.
 Grammar School is analgous to high school in the United States.

-and Burton-on-Trent.
-She was one of four children; her older brothers Horace (known in the family as Joe)
+She was one of four children; her older brothers Horace (known in the family as Joe) and Cyril (known in

-and Cyril (known in the family as Jack) and her younger sister Joyce.
+the family as Jack) and her younger sister Joyce.
 All have since passed away.
-Me Mother
+Me Mother died at The Queens

-died at The Queens Hospital, Burton-on-Trent on 23rd June, 2008, aged 79, after having a heart attack and her kidneys
+Hospital, Burton-on-Trent in 2008, aged 79, after having a heart attack and her kidneys shutting down.
+She was

-shutting down.
-She was cremated and her ashes were interned at Bretby Crematorium, as per her wishes for her remains
+cremated and her ashes were interned at Bretby Crematorium, as per her wishes for her remains to be left in the

-to be left in the village where she was born.
+village where she was born.
 Her brother Jack's ashes are about 30 yards away from hers.

-Gresley in South Derbyshire, home of Gresley
+in South Derbyshire, home of Gresley Rovers

 After me Mother passed away, me sister and I put our childhood home at 34 Bernard Street, Woodville up for sale.